GoTouchGra55/Pedalboard/README.md

 # Multi-Effects Pedal Board

-A custom guitar effects pedal board consisting of multiple effects into a single unit.
-(Designed for learning purposes obv)
+A custom multi-effects guitar pedal board combining several audio effects into one compact unit.
+Designed primarily as a learning project to explore analog audio circuits, signal processing, and embedded control systems (obv).

+Also I needed effects pedals and those things are absurdly expensive ;')

 ---